9-Day Southwest USA Road Trip Itinerary

 We purchased tickets and it took us about 30 minutes to explore.
 Climbing into the head of a T-Rex is an interesting experience and something everyone should try!

 Honestly, the visit is a bit pricey but we budgeted for it before we arrived.
 I don’t think I would pay again but I would stop and stretch, take a few pictures, and explore the gift shop.
+We all enjoyed our stop.
+You can read more about our visit in my Cabazon Dinosaurs Trip Recap.

 From there we continued our drive to Anaheim.
 It was lunch time and we had planned our first visit to In and Out Burger.
+This is a west coast staple and everyone said we had to try it.
+I even went all out and got the milkshake!

 In-N-Out burger